An Asymptotic for the Number of Solutions to Linear Equations in Prime Numbers from Specified Chebotarev Classes: Introduction and Statement of Results

 and

 When written this way, there is a reasonable heuristic explanation for Theorem \ref{IKThm}.
-To begin with, the Prime Number Theorem says that the Von Mangoldt function, is approximated by the distribution assigning 1 to each positive integer. $C_\infty$ provides an approximation to the number of solutions based on this heuristic.
+To begin with, the Prime Number Theorem says that the Von Mangoldt function, is approximated by the distribution assigning 1 to each positive integer.
+The term $C_\infty$ provides an approximation to the number of solutions based on this heuristic.
 The $C_p$ can be thought of as corrections to this heuristic.
-They can be thought of as local contributions coming from congruential information about the primes $p_i$. $C_p$ can easily be seen to be equal to
+They can be thought of as local contributions coming from congruential information about the primes $p_i$.
+In particular, $C_p$ can easily be seen to be equal to

 This can be thought of as a correction factor coming from the fact that no prime (except for $p$) is a multiple of $p$.
-This term is the ratio of the probability that three randomly chosen non-multiples of $p$ add up to $N$ modulo $p$ divided by the probability that three randomly chosen (arbitrary) numbers add up to $N$ modulo $p$.
+In particular, $C_p$ is equal to the ratio of the probability that three randomly chosen elements of $(\Z/p\Z)^*$ sum to $N$ modulo $p$ to the probability that three randomly chosen elements of $(\Z/p\Z)^+$ sum to $N$ modulo $p$.

 A number of generalizations of Vinogradov's Theorem have since been proven.
-Some, such as \cite{SmallPrime} and \cite{ClosePrimeSum} deal with restrictions on the relative sizes of the primes involved.
+Some, such as Zhan in \cite{SmallPrime} and \cite{ClosePrimeSum}, deal with restrictions on the relative sizes of the primes involved.
 In particular, \cite{SmallPrime} shows that one of the primes can be taken to be as small as $N^{7/120+\epsilon}$.
 It is shown in \cite{ClosePrimeSum} that the primes involved can all be taken to be relatively close to each other.

-In \cite{PrimesInFields1} and \cite{PrimesInFields2}, the problem is generalized to number fields, and the question is asked which elements of the ring of integers can be written as a sum of elements that generate prime ideals.
+The problem was generalized to number fields by Tuljaganova in \cite{PrimesInFields2} and later by Noda in \cite{PrimesInFields1}, who ask which elements of the ring of integers can be written as a sum of generators of principle prime ideals.

 Several more papers deal with problems where the primes involved are required to be taken from specified subsets of the set of all prime numbers.
-In \cite{DensityGoldbach} it is shown that for any three sets of prime numbers with sufficient density that any sufficiently large odd $N$ can be written as a sum of primes, one from each set.
-A number of papers, including \cite{PrimesInProgressionsSums0}, \cite{PrimesInProgressionsOneHalf}, \cite{PrimesInProgressionsSums} and \cite{PrimesInProgressionsSums2} deal with the case where the primes involved are required to be taken from specified arithmetic progressions.
+In \cite{DensityGoldbach} Li and Pan show that for any three sets of prime numbers with sufficient density that any sufficiently large odd $N$ can be written as a sum of primes, one from each set.
+In particular, they show that for any three sets of primes with relative densities $\delta_1,\delta_2$ and $\delta_3$ within the set of all primes so that $\delta_1+\delta_2+\delta_3>2$ that any sufficiently large odd number can be written as a sum of one prime from each set.
+It is not hard to see that the bound of 2 above is necessary.